mozilla/extension-workshop/src/content/documentation/develop/extensions-and-the-add-on-id.md

   - [`pkcs11`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/pkcs11 'The pkcs11 API enables an extension to enumerate PKCS #11 security modules and to make them accessible to the browser as sources of keys and certificates.')
   - [`runtime.onMessageExternal`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/runtime/onMessageExternal "This API can't be used in a content script.")
   - [`runtime.onConnectExternal`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/runtime/onConnectExternal 'Fired when an extension receives a connection request from a different extension.')
-- Using Firefox for Android.
-See [`browser_specific_settings` in manifest.json](https://developer.mozilla.org/Add-ons/WebExtensions/manifest.json/browser_specific_settings).
 - Using the [`dictionaries` key in manifest.json](https://developer.mozilla.org/Mozilla/Add-ons/WebExtensions/manifest.json/dictionaries).

+See [`browser_specific_settings` in manifest.json](https://developer.mozilla.org/Add-ons/WebExtensions/manifest.json/browser_specific_settings) for the syntax of setting the extension ID.

 </div>
 </article>